devgoeth/tbot/README.md

 ### Inline mode

-Your can turn on inline mode in message
+Your can turn on inline mode in message.
+In tbot Controller function.

 ``` php
 public function start(){